-- 89% of students reported that they "feel connected to an adult at school." - 71% of students reported "attending live lessons with my teacher/s makes me feel excited and/or happy."
+- 88% of students reported that they "feel connected to an adult at school." - % of students reported "attending live lessons with my teacher/s makes me feel... - 43%excited75% happy

 3. Incident Command System

 3.1 Incident Command System

 The Incident Command System (ICS) is used by first responders and government agencies to manage emergencies, crises, and disasters.
 ICS has five functions in responding to an emergency: Command, Operations, Planning & Intelligence, Logistics, and Finance & Administration.
 Under each of these functions, schools should pre-assign specific individuals to assist in the management of the emergency response.